slux78/my_vim_setting/README.md

 		:UndoTreeGoggle

 * fugitive (https://github.com/tpope/vim-fugitive)

 		Simple commit way:

 		1. Edit files what you want
 		2. Open up the status window using ':Status'
 		3. Move to line indicates which files are modified
 		4. Change Stage/Unstage using '-' key
 		5. Type 'cc' to commit the changes
 		6. When commit window is opened, describe comment from first line (there is no comment line with #)
 		7. All comments are added, save and close (':wq' or ':x')
 		8. If push all changes to Github, type ':Gpush'

+* Add airline, airline-theme and setting

+	If status line is not correctly displayed (<== or ==> ) please check powerline font at https://github.com/powerline/fonts

+		let g:airline#extensions#tabline#enabled = 1
+		let g:airline_powerline_fonts = 1
+		let g:airline_theme='light'